 Yes!
 It’s one of our favorite times of year: when we get a little break from the busy days of spring, summer and early fall — we get to hike, test new tours, and develop the artistic side of our business.
 One of the reasons we’re in this business because we’re artists who can’t stand sitting behind a desk — or creating art we don’t believe in.

 Remember the part about how we can’t stand sitting behind a desk?
 We can’t stand sitting still either.
-That means we are open throughout the holiday season (we just booked a tour for Christmas Day).
-Please feel free to book tours or call us any time for custom experiences — whether it’s a relative in town who would just love to see the Pittock Mansion and the Grotto all lit up, or a special excursion into our favorite places to hike in the rainy season, when the waterfalls are spurting out of every orifice and cranny of the Columbia Gorge’s walls.
+That means we are open throughout the holiday season.
+Please feel free to book tours or call us any time for custom experiences — whether it’s a relative in town who would just love to see the best urban wineries, or a special excursion into our favorite places to hike in the rainy season, when the waterfalls are spurting out of every orifice and cranny of the Columbia Gorge’s walls.